dbookstaber/vscode-outline-plus/README.md

 <h3 id="-custom-region-patterns">🔧 Custom Region Patterns</h3>

-- **Supports nearly 50 languages** out of the box, including:
+- **Supports 50 languages** out of the box, including:
   - **C, C++, C#, Java, Python, JavaScript, JSX, TypeScript, TSX, PHP, Ruby, Swift, Go, Rust, HTML, XML, Markdown, JSON/JSONC, YAML, SQL, and more**.
 - Define your own **custom region patterns**, or adjust the **existing default patterns**, to customize how regions are parsed.
   - Setting: `regionHelper.regionBoundaryPatternByLanguageId`
+    - Note: you may need to restart the extension after changing this setting for it to take effect.

 <h2 id="-extension-api">📡 Extension API</h2>

-Region Helper provides an API for accessing **code regions** and **full outline symbols** programmatically.
-You can use it to build **region-aware tools** for VSCode without having to write your own file-parsing logic.
+Region Helper provides an API for accessing **parsed code regions** and **full outline symbols** programmatically.
+You can use it to build your own VSCode region extension without worrying about writing a region parser from scratch!

 **See the full [API documentation](./docs/API.md) for details and examples.**